Fungal Ecology Lab (Rasmus Kjøller)

 Another methodological strongpoint are various mesh-enclosure techniques to study both the function and community of in particular mycorrhizal fungal mycelia in soil.

 A long-term focus within our research portfolio is community-, molecular- and functional ecology of mycorrhizal fungi.
-Currently, recently or in the near future we study:
+Themes investigated are:

-1) The development of ectomycorrhizal fungal abundance and community composition across forest chronosequences (stand ages)
+1) The development of ectomycorrhizal fungal abundance and community composition with forest age, between hosts

 3) The influence of forestry management practices on ectomycorrhizal fungal abundance, community composition and functioning